melvinlee/superapp/README.md

 Enter the number of your selection:
 ```

-# Build image
+# Build Image
 You can built an image using the provided script `Deploy.ps1`.

+# Test Image Locally
-You 1st need to build Docker image and then run Docker container locally
+You 1st need to build Docker image and then run Docker container locally.

 You should see the following console output as the application starts:
 ```sh